 But why go through all the trouble and count calories even when you’re bulking, measure your waist and body fat percentage?
 Why can’t you just eat all you want and enjoy yourself since you will build the same amount of muscle?

 Because dirty bulking (aka eating whatever the fu#k you want to eat) is not the optimal way of doing it.
 Not to mention that you will not look very aesthetic during and after the bulk.

-That’s why lean bulking is optimal for bodybuilding – it allows you to send more time in a mild surplus (anabolic state) and a shorter time in a caloric deficit (catabolic state).
+That’s why lean bulking is optimal for bodybuilding – it allows you to spend more time in a mild surplus (an anabolic state) and a shorter time in a caloric deficit (catabolic state).